tehwalris/coffee-random/README.md

 The other component (`machine.tsx`) is a large state machine, which generates those inputs.
-The animation is structured in phases like pre-pour (door closing, coffee stream starting), pour (coffee color changing), etc. It's possible cleanly abort from any phase, and change the target brew head at any time.
-This component also has to handle cup movement, since that is closely tied to pouring coffee - for example you can't pour until the cup is in position.
+The animation is structured in phases like pre-pour (door closing, coffee stream starting), pour (coffee color changing), etc. It's possible to cleanly abort from any phase, and change the target brew head at any time.
+This component also has to handle cup movement, since that is closely tied to pouring coffee - for example, you can't pour until the cup is in position.

 The design is a stylized version of the real machines that my university has: